Minhtality/coffee/README.md

 ## Back-end

-The backend is built with [Strapi](https://strapi.io/). for integrated content management.
+The backend is built with [Strapi](https://strapi.io/). for integrated content management with sqlite database.

 ## Image optimization